rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 };
 {{< /highlight >}}

 As an alternate tactic, you can also use the `isAuthenticated` resolver directly in the `isMessageOwner` resolver; then, you can avoid handling it in the actual resolver for deleting a message.
 I find being explicit to be more practical than hiding knowledge within the authorization resolver.
-The alternatate route is still explained in the role-based authorization section, however.
+The alternative route is still explained in the role-based authorization section, however.

 The second combined resolver is for permission checks, because it decides whether or not the user has permission to delete the message.
 This is just one way of doing it, though.
 In other cases, the message could carry a boolean flag that decides if the active user has certain permissions.